Modularity of trianguline Galois representations: Patching and modularity

-We wish to prove the following modularity theorem: \begin{thm} Suppose $\rho:\Gal_\Q\rightarrow \GL_2(\O_L)$ is a continuous odd representation unramified away from $p$ and trianguline at $p$, whose reduction modulo $u$ is as above.
+We wish to prove the following modularity theorem: \begin{thm} Suppose $\rho:\Gal_\Q\rightarrow \GL_2(\O_L)$ is a continuous odd representation unramified away from $p$ and trianguline at $p$ with regular parameters, whose reduction modulo $u$ is as above.
 Then $\rho$ is the twist of a Galois representation arising from an overconvergent modular form. \end{thm}

 The predicted weight $\kappa$ can be read off from the parameters of the triangulation, as can the predicted slope $h$.

 More precisely, we will show that $\rho$ corresponds to a class in $S_{\kappa}(K)_{\leq h}$, where $K=I\cdot K_1(N)^p = I\cdot \prod_{\ell\neq p,\ell\nmid N}\GL_2(\Q_\ell)\cdot \prod_{\ell\mid N}K_1(\ell)$ for some $N\geq 5$ prime to $p$.
 To do this, we will consider an open weight $\kappa:T_0\rightarrow \O(U)^\times$, where $U\subset\mathscr{W}$ contains a point corresponding to $\kappa$ and $(U,h)$ is a slope datum, and we will study the spaces $S_\kappa(K^-(Q))_{\leq h}$ for varying sets of primes $Q$.